ITfoxtec/FoxIDs/docs/reverse-proxy.md

 ### Azure Front Door
 Azure Front Door can be configured as a reverse proxy with close to the default setup.
 Azure Front Door rewrite domains by default.
-The `X-FoxIDs-Secret` HTTP header can optionally be added but is required to support [custom domain](custom-domain.md).
+The `X-FoxIDs-Secret` HTTP header can optionally be added or access to the App Services can be restricted in Azure.

 > Do NOT enable caching.
 The `Accept-Language` header is not forwarded if caching is enabled.
 The header is required by FoxIDs to support cultures.

-Disable Session affinity and Health probes.
-Furthermore, Load balancing is not applicable.
+Disable Session affinity.

 ### Cloudflare
 Cloudflare can be configured as a reverse proxy.
 But Cloudflare require a Enterprise plan to rewrite domains (host headers).
 The `X-FoxIDs-Secret` HTTP header should be added.